thuvasooriya/azem/readme.md

 the architecture is constantly evolving. this is almost the 4th rewrite of this application. this will evolve with dvui and zig so don't expect a finish line anytime soon.

 > [!TIP]
-> yeah if you haven't figured already, azem is just the letter `m` on the word "maze" cycled to the back.
+> if you haven't figured already, azem is just the letter `m` on the word "maze" cycled to the back. i'm still not sure how i want to pronounce it, will get back on that.

 ## plan

 ### next

+- [ ] render detailed maze: numbering, detected, goal
+- [ ] reorganize azem theme to be modular and extensible
+- [ ] implement settings
 - [ ] render mouse
-- [ ] render detailed maze: numbering, detected, goal
+- [ ] introduce wall following
 - [ ] stats : time, speed
-- [ ] test wall following
-- [ ] reorganize azem theme to be modular and extensible
-- [ ] implement settings struct
-- [ ] keyboard navigation
-- [ ] build wasm with github actions instead of having it in the repo
 - [ ] introduce better algorithms
+- [ ] don't trigger github action when src files/index.html are not changed
 - [ ] brainstorm
   - [ ] input and output files
     - [ ] maze text files